The Right Tools – Metalworking Files

 Use & Abuse of Metalworking Files

-These simple tools (or should I say sets of these simple tools) are capable of so much in the do-it-yourselfer’s shop.
-Yet, they are often abused, so they won’t work right, or they go unused.
+These simple tools (or should I say sets of these simple tools) are capable of so much in the do-it-yourselfer shop.
+Yet, they are often abused, and damaged files will not work right, so they go unused.
 How many metalworking files do you own?
 How many different kinds?
 And, how often do you use them?

 A Good Video

-Here’s a short video that gives an introduction to various types and cuts, then shows some cool tricks for using them.
+Here is a short video that gives an introduction to various types of metalworking files and cuts.
+The video then shows some cool tricks for using them.
 Even if you use files a lot, you might find a new trick here.
-And if you don’t use metalworking files much, the general information Gough Custom provides is still great.
-Thanks, Gough, for the video.
+And if you don’t use metalworking files much, the general information is still great.
+Thanks, Gough Custom, for the video.

 Metalworking Files Informational Video

 I work with and teach kids stuff in the shop fairly frequently.
 Proper filing is just one of the topics recently, so these are some tips to share.
 Learning to use the metalworking file right is the key to success with it.
-Of course, that’s true of most tools, but it seems the simplest tools get the most abuse.
-For example, think of the many ways a typical flat blade screwdriver functions that doesn’t include screws.
+Of course, that is true of most tools, but it seems the simplest tools get the most abuse.
+For example, think of the many ways a typical flat blade screwdriver functions that does not include screws.
 Oh, but I digress.
 Files are the same way.

 Here is another resource that shows variations in file types along with how and why you might use them.
 I like the animations, illustrations and explanations.

 Finally, there are a bunch of weird file types for specialty applications.
-We won’t go into them — except one that is very useful, but not so common in the DIY-er’s shop — the thread file.
+We will not go into them – except one that is very useful, but not so common in the DIY-ers shop — the thread file.
 Check out this video as an introduction.
-(The author, davemotohead1, doesn’t use a very careful technique, but look past the goofy stuff and he’s got the right idea.)
+(The author, davemotohead1, does not use a very careful technique, but look past the goofy stuff and he has the right idea.)
 Very useful.

 Practice Makes Perfect